-- 2.8 The RDS is complemented by the DOE's Planning Policy Statements, the most relevant of which is PPS 13 Transportation and Land Use.
-This document is to be replaced by the Strategic Planning Policy Statement (SPPS), a Draft of which was issued for consultation in February 2014.
-The draft SPPS does not represent a significant change to transportation policy but helps to shorten and simplify the guidance for councils.
-There are seven policy objectives identified for transportation and land-use planning within the Draft SPPS which are: - Promote sustainable transport choices including walking, cycling and public transport, recognising that this may be less achievable in some rural areas; - Ensure accessibility for all, particularly the needs of people with disabilities and others whose mobility is impaired; - Promote the provision of adequate facilities for cyclists in new development; - Promote parking policies that will assist in reducing reliance on the private car and help tackle growing congestion; - Protect routes required for new transport schemes including disused transport routes with potential for future reuse; - Restrict the number of new accesses and control the level of use of existing accesses onto Protected Routes; - Promote road safety, in particular for pedestrians, cyclists and other vulnerable road users. - 2.9 The SPPS states that the preparation of a Local Development Plan (LDP) provides the opportunity to assess the transport needs, problems and opportunities within the plan area and to ensure that appropriate consideration is given to transportation issues in the allocation of land for future development.
-Councils should take account of the DRD Regional Transportation Strategy and transport plans.
-Councils should also undertake a local transport study to identify transportation and land use planning issues to be addressed in the LDP.
-These issues include: - Land use allocations and associated transport infrastructure; - New Transport Schemes, Walking and Cycling; - Disused Transport Routes;
+- 2.8 The SPPS provides the policy basis, alongside PPS 13 Transportation and Land Use, for considering planning proposals until such times that the Fermanagh and Omagh District Council has an adopted its own Plan Strategy.
+The SPPS does not represent a significant change to transportation policy but helps to shorten and simplify the guidance for councils.
+There are seven policy objectives identified for transportation and land-use planning within the SPPS which are: - promote sustainable patterns of development which reduce the need for motorised transport, encourages active travel, and facilitate travel by public transport in preference to the private car; - ensure accessibility for all, with the needs of people with disabilities and others whose mobility is impaired given particular consideration; - promote the provision of adequate facilities for cyclists in new development; - promote parking policies that will assist in reducing reliance on the private car and help tackle growing congestion; - protect routes required for new transport schemes including disused transport routes with potential for future reuse; - restrict the number of new accesses and control the level of use of existing accesses onto Protected Routes; and - promote road safety, in particular for pedestrians, cyclists and other vulnerable road users.

-- Car Parking; - Protected Routes. - 2.10 PPS13 Transportation and Land Use is shaped by the following RDS strategic objectives: - To develop a Regional Strategic Transport Network, based on key transport corridors, to enhance the accessibility to regional facilities and services (SPG-TRAN 1) - To extend travel choice for all sections of the community by enhancing public transport (SPG-TRAN 2) - To integrate land use and transportation (SPG-TRAN 3) - To change the regional travel culture and contribute to healthier lifestyles (SPG-TRAN 4) - To develop and enhance the Metropolitan Transport Corridor Network; to improve public transport service in the Belfast Metropolitan Area; to manage travel demand within the Belfast Metropolitan Area (SPG-BMA 3-5) - To create an accessible countryside with a responsive transport network that meets the needs of the rural community (SPG-RN14)
+- 2.9 The SPPS states that the preparation of a Local Development Plan (LDP) provides the opportunity to assess the transport needs, problems and opportunities within the plan area and to ensure that appropriate consideration is given to transportation issues in the allocation of land for future development.
+Preparation of a local transport study will assist in this process.
+Councils should take account of the Regional Transportation Strategy and transport plans.
+Transportation issues to be addressed in the LDP include: - Land use allocations and associated transport infrastructure; - New Transport Schemes, Walking and Cycling; - Disused Transport Routes; - Car Parking; - Protected Routes. - 2.10 PPS13 Transportation and Land Use is shaped by the following RDS strategic objectives: - To develop a Regional Strategic Transport Network, based on key transport corridors, to enhance the accessibility to regional facilities and services (SPG-TRAN 1) - To extend travel choice for all sections of the community by enhancing public transport (SPG-TRAN 2) - To integrate land use and transportation (SPG-TRAN 3) - To change the regional travel culture and contribute to healthier lifestyles (SPG-TRAN 4) - To develop and enhance the Metropolitan Transport Corridor Network; to improve public transport service in the Belfast Metropolitan Area; to manage travel demand within the Belfast Metropolitan Area (SPG-BMA 3-5) - To create an accessible countryside with a responsive transport network that meets the needs of the rural community (SPG-RN14)